 Magnets provide us with a nice demonstration of the connection between the material and immaterial.
 Imagine holding a permanent magnet in your hand.
 What you see and feel, from a simplified perspective, is the material aspect of the magnet; it has mass and is local.
 To our senses, it seems as though the magnet is nothing more than a metal bar.
-Now imagine that you attempt to force the north poles of two such magnets together.
+Now imagine that you attempt to move the north poles of two such magnets together.
 You can't see, hear, or taste it, but you feel something there, mysteriously pushing back.
 Forces from the two magnets are reaching out and acting on each other; you are experiencing the very real immaterial aspect of magnets, an aspect that cannot be seen, has no weight, and cannot be put in a wheelbarrow, yet surely exists and has consequences that are felt in the material magnets.
 Please notice you are witnessing how the material and immaterial aspects of magnets can push each other around: they connect.

 It's not only permanent magnets.
 Consider a common iron nail with its obvious material aspect.
-We know what will happen if we bring a powerful magnet close to such a nail: the nail will move to the magnet.
+We know what will happen if we bring a powerful permanent magnet close to such a nail: the nail will move to the magnet.
 They don't seem to be touching, what makes that happen?
 The immaterial aspect of the magnet connects with the immaterial aspect of the nail, drawing the two together.
 How?
 The magnetic field of the magnet applies a force on the magnetic fields of the individual atoms in the nail, causing them to align with the magnet's field and creating an over-all magnetic field in the nail.
 The two magnetic fields exert attractive forces on each other.
-Because the material and immaterial aspects are connected in reality, the magnetic field forces are felt by the material aspects of the magnet and nail, resulting in an observable position change.
-This could well be the sort of interaction through which the immaterial mind causes changes in the material body/brain.
+Because the material and immaterial aspects are connected at the core of reality, the magnetic field forces are felt by the material aspects of the magnet and nail, resulting in an observable position change.
+Thus it is that magnetic phenomena provide us with clear demonstrations of a connection between two divergent aspect types: the material and immaterial.

-If we know anything, we know that we have an immaterial mind, we experience it everyday.
-And our experience convincingly tells us of the material world we live in.
+If we consciously know anything, we know that we have experience.
+And our experience consistently tells us of the material world we live in.
 The challenge has always been to understand how the two connect: how does our physical body connect with our non-physical experience.
 We have seen how a many-aspect reality easily connects mind and brain because the two are simply different aspects of one and the same thing, different sides of the same coin.
 In this world, because we can't make one aspect from another, we can't make mind from anything that doesn't already have mind-stuff qualities.
-In other words, mind-stuff must be present at the most fundamental layers of reality, with emergence being the process that ultimately yields large, complex electromagnetic fields, the measurable footprint of mind.
+In other words, mind-stuff must be present at the most fundamental layers of reality, with emergence being the process that ultimately yields the large, complex elf / experiential structures of our mind.